ruihan-dong/Awesome-AMP-Design/README.md

 ## Review

+- *AI-Driven Antimicrobial Peptide Discovery: Mining and Generation (**Acc.
+Chem.
+Res.
+2025**)*
+  - A review written by famous experts in current AMP area.

 - *Tutorial: guidelines for the use of machine learning methods to mine genomes and proteomes for antibiotic discovery (**Nat Protocols 2025**)*
 - *Deep Learning for Antimicrobial Peptides: Computational Models and Databases (**J Chem Inf Model 2025**)*
 - *Leveraging large language models for peptide antibiotic design (**Cell Rep Phys Sci 2025**)*